AlexErlewein/SpellSmut/ProjectPlanning/Components/ICON_SYSTEM.md

 A comprehensive icon extraction and integration system for SpellForce UI assets, enabling visual representation of game data in the GUI editor.

-## Current Status: ✅ EXTRACTION WORKING, ⚠️ MAPPING REQUIRED
+## Current Status: ⚠️ MAPPING & INTEGRATION PENDING

 ### Achievements
 - ✅ **Successful Extraction**: Extracted 4096+ ITM icons and 657 spell icons from their respective atlases.
 - ✅ **Weapon Reassembly**: Implemented a robust system for reassembling multi-part weapon icons.
-- ✅ **GUI Integration**: Basic icon display is functional within the GUI editor.
+- ✅ **Rotation Correction**: All extracted icons are rotated 180° to correct for SpellForce's inverted Y-axis.
+- ✅ **Data Model Fix**: The `_resolve_icon_path` method in the data model was fixed and can now locate spell icon files on the filesystem.

 ### Critical Challenge: Handle-to-Atlas Mapping
 - **The Gap**: GameData exports provide `item_ui_handle` and `item_ui_index`, but critically lack the atlas number required to link an item to its icon.
 - **Impact**: This prevents the GUI editor from automatically displaying the correct icon for a given item or spell.
+This is the project's #1 blocker.

+### Secondary Issues
+- ⚠️ **Spell Icon Display**: Although the data model can now *find* spell icon files, GUI testing is still required to confirm they *display* correctly.
+The specific mapping of a spell handle to the *correct* icon is not guaranteed.
+- ⚠️ **ITM Icon Quality**: The current ITM extraction script has alignment and offset issues that affect the visual quality of some item icons.

 ## Roadmap